0xshariq/package-installer-cli/docs/commands.md

 ## 🛠️ Core Commands
 ### `auth` Command

 Manage CLI authentication with secure local user accounts.
-Supports registration, login, logout, status, and user management.
+Supports registration, login, logout, status, user management, and mandatory 2FA (Google Authenticator/TOTP) for full access.
 All authentication is local and stored securely in your home directory (no external service required).

+**2FA & Usage Limits:**
+- 🔒 2FA (Google Authenticator or compatible app) is required for unlimited CLI access.
+- Unverified users can only use 3 commands (excluding `auth verify`, `auth logout`, and help/version) before verification is required.
+- After 3 commands, unverified users are blocked from all other commands until they complete 2FA with `pi auth verify`.

+**How it works:**
+- User credentials are stored locally in `~/.package-installer-cli/auth.json` with secure password hashing (scrypt + salt).
+- Session info is stored in `~/.package-installer-cli/session.json`.
+- 2FA secret and verification status are stored per user.
+- No external authentication provider is required.
+- All subcommands are available via `pi auth <subcommand>`.
+- For more details, run `pi auth --help`.

 **Syntax:**
 ```bash